-The electric iron that we use to press the creases out of our garments also contains a thermostat, which makes sure that the iron doesn’t get too hot if it’s kept switched on or left unattended for an extended period of time.
+The electric irons that we use to press the creases out of our garments contain a thermostat, which ensures that the iron doesn’t get too hot if it’s kept switched on and left unattended for a long period of time.
 Let’s take a look at exactly how the mechanism works.

-Therefore, it’s essential that the iron doesn’t heat up to hazardous temperatures.
+Therefore, it’s essential that an iron doesn’t heat up to hazardous temperatures.
 This is where the thermostat enters the picture.

-The thermostat in an iron uses a bimetallic strip, and as the name implies, a bimetallic strip is made up of two different types of metal—with dissimilar coefficients of expansion—that are bonded together.
+The thermostat in an iron generally uses a bimetallic strip.
+As the name implies, a bimetallic strip is made up of two different types of metal—with dissimilar coefficients of expansion—that are bonded together.
 This means that in the presence of heat, they expand differently.
 This bimetallic strip is connected to a contact spring through small pins.

 At moderate temperatures, the contact point remains in physical contact with the bimetallic strip.
 However, when the temperature of the iron exceeds a certain limit, the strip begins to bend towards the metal with a lower coefficient of expansion.
 As a result, the strip ceases to be physically connected to the contact point, the circuit opens and current ceases to flow.

-Now that we’ve cleared that up, if you thought that your iron was dysfunctional and were thinking of taking it to a electrician, you should feel proud of yourself – you just saved some money!
+Now that we’ve cleared up this domestic mystery, if you thought that your iron was dysfunctional and were thinking of taking it to an electrician, don’t worry about it.
+You just saved yourself some money!